mdalmaruf/CI-CD-Pipeline/README.md

       run: |
         python -m unittest discover
 ```
+## Step 5: Commit and Push Changes
 ```bash
 git add .github/workflows/ci.yml test_app.py requirements.txt CI_CD_Pipeline.md
 git commit -m "Add CI/CD pipeline with GitHub Actions and test cases" git push origin main
 ```

+## Verify the Workflow:

+After pushing the changes, go to your GitHub repository and navigate to the "Actions" tab.
+You should see the workflow running.
+If everything is set up correctly, the workflow will run and show the status of your tests